 Groundwater, inland surface waters, and coastal waters within the Region support a wide variety of water supply needs, recreational uses, and important ecosystems and habitats.
 Like many urbanized areas in California and throughout the nation, the Region faces challenges in ensuring the long-term sustainability of its water supply, water quality, and watershed resources.
+A number of agencies on the local, regional and state levels are responsible for developing plans for the San Diego region to help manage water, wastewater, and stormwater resources.
+Some of these plans are described here.

-The Water Authority and almost all of its 24 member agencies prepare Urban Water Management Plans (UWMPs) every five years to articulate and balance water supplies and demands throughout their respective service areas.
+The Water Authority and 22 of its 24 member agencies prepare Urban Water Management Plans (UWMPs) every five years to articulate and balance water supplies and demands throughout their respective service areas (the other two member agencies are not large enough to not meet the threshold for preparing an UWMP).
 These UWMPs provide a summary of water use, wastewater volumes and recycled water opportunities for each of the urban water suppliers.
 Water and wastewater agencies also prepare a variety of other water-related planning documents as needed to manage their assets, including reservoir management plans, groundwater management plans, wastewater master plans, and recycled water master plans.

-The Regional Water Quality Control Board, San Diego Region (Regional Board) is responsible for regulating activities that affect the quality of Region's groundwater and surface water resources.
-The Regional Board adopted the current version of the Water Quality Control Plan for the San Diego Basin (Basin Plan) in 1994, and has amended this plan periodically; most recent amendments to the Basin Plan took place in 2011.
-The Regional Board also implements the Water Quality Control Plan for Ocean Waters and the Water Quality Control Plan for Enclosed Bays and Estuaries Plan, which establish water quality standards for marine waters and enclosed bays and estuaries, respectively (State Water Resources Control Board; 2009, 2009).
+The San Diego Water Board is responsible for regulating activities that affect the quality of Region's groundwater and surface water resources.
+The San Diego Water Board adopted the current version of the Water Quality Control Plan for the San Diego Basin (Basin Plan) in 1994, and has amended this plan periodically, most recently in 2016.
+The San Diego Water Board also implements the Water Quality Control Plan for Ocean Waters and the Water Quality Control Plan for Enclosed Bays and Estuaries Plan, which establish water quality standards for marine waters and enclosed bays and estuaries, respectively (State Water Resources Control Board; 2016, 2009).

-DWR is responsible for preparing multiple statewide planning documents, one of which is the California Water Plan, which was most recently updated in 2009.
-The California Water Plan Update 2009 identifies water management challenges within the state and provides a framework for meeting the challenges.
-The specific Resource Management Strategies (RMS) included within the California Water Plan Update 2009 are the basis for the RMS described in the 2013 IRWM Plan (refer to Chapter 8, Resource Management Strategies).
+DWR is responsible for preparing multiple statewide planning documents, one of which is the California Water Plan, which was most recently updated in 2013.
+The California Water Plan Update 2013 identifies water management challenges within the state and provides a framework for meeting the challenges.
+The specific Resource Management Strategies (RMS) included within the California Water Plan Update 2013 are the basis for the RMS described in the 2019 IRWM Plan Update (refer to Chapter 8, Resource Management Strategies).